wongzigii/Butterfly/README.md

 Butterfly is a **lightweight** library for integrating bug-report and feedback features with shake-motion event elegantly.

-This project is inspired by Zhihu v3.0 originally.
 ## Goals of this project

 One of the main issues accross the iOS development is the feedback of new features and bug report.